Alessia Russo: Youth career and Chelsea

-Brighton & Hove Albion
+Brighton & Hove Albion, 2017

 In January 2017, Russo joined newly promoted WSL 2 side Brighton & Hove Albion ahead of the 2017 FA WSL Spring Series.
 She made her Brighton debut on 5 February 2017 in an FA Cup third round victory against AFC Wimbledon.
 On 11 February, Russo scored Brighton's first ever goal at WSL level in the team's Spring Series opener, a 1–1 draw with London Bees.

 North Carolina Tar Heels

+2017

-In autumn 2017, Russo moved to the United States to play college soccer, joining ACC team North Carolina Tar Heels alongside England youth teammate Lotte Wubben-Moy.
+In autumn 2017, Russo moved to the United States to play college soccer, joining the ACC team North Carolina Tar Heels.
 As a freshman she appeared in 19 games, making 18 starts.
 She finished as the leading scorer on the team with nine goals as well as two assists and earned several accolades including co-ACC Freshman of the Year, ACC All-Freshman Team selection and United Soccer Coaches All-East Region first team selection.
-The team won the 2017 ACC Women's Soccer Tournament, beating Duke 1–0 in the final having finished runners-up to Duke in the regular season.
-Russo was named tournament MVP.
+The team won the 2017 ACC Women's Soccer Tournament, beating Duke 1–0 in the final, having finished runners-up to Duke in the regular season.
+Russo was named tournament MVP and, though having missed matches to join up with the England youth squads, ended the year with a string of personal accolades, including the university's own for best female newcomer in an athletics program.

+2018

 In 2018, despite missing the postseason with a broken leg, Russo earned a United Soccer Coaches first-team All-America selection, the first Tar Heel to make the first team since Crystal Dunn in 2013, and was named ACC Offensive Player of the Year as North Carolina won the regular season title for the first time since 2008.
+Russo received increased personal recognition, making national rankings, and was a semi-finalist for the Hermann Trophy, awarded to the nation's best college soccer player; she was joint team lead in scoring with six goals, and North Carolina noted her tendency to score the game-winning goals during her first two years.

+2019

-In 2019, Russo returned from injury to make a career-high 24 appearances and once again led the team in goals with 13.
+In 2019, Russo returned from injury to make a career-high 24 appearances and once again led the team in goals, with thirteen.
 The team defended the regular season title, won the 2019 ACC Women's Soccer Tournament and reached the 2019 Women's College Cup Final, losing on penalties to Stanford after a goalless draw.
-Individually Russo was named first-team All-ACC for the third year in a row, ACC Tournament MVP for a second time and United Soccer Coaches first team All-American for a second time.
+Individually Russo was named first-team All-ACC for the third year in a row, ACC Tournament MVP for a second time and United Soccer Coaches first team All-American for a second time, also making the Hermann Trophy semi-final list again.
+Continuing with her match-winning goal feats, she also provided assists for the first time in her college career, with three.
 In August 2020, Russo announced she was forgoing her final year of college eligibility amid uncertainty around the season due to the COVID-19 pandemic.